dlion/domenicoluciani/_posts/2024-05-07-create-dns-resolver.md

 ```

 I created a recursive function for simplicity; basically if the buffer starts with `0xC0` it means we are in front of a “DNS compression algorithm”.

 The algorithm consists of a pointer towards the domain name we previously got in the buffer in order to not being repeated and save space.
 So, we calculate the offset, move there, read the domain name, and then get back to the original position, continuing with the parsing.

-Of course this is a very basic algorithm and it can lead to multiple problems (like for example a malicious server can create a pointer to itself creating an infinite loop but you know, it was out of the scope of this challenge 😇)
+Of course this is a very basic algorithm and it can lead to [multiple problems](https://jvns.ca/blog/2022/01/15/some-ways-dns-can-break/) (like for example a malicious server can create a pointer to itself creating an infinite loop but you know, it was out of the scope of this challenge 😇)

-And last but not the least parsing record function
+And last but not the least, let's parse the records we got:
 ```go

 func TestResponse(t *testing.T) {